RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 ### Buttons and Cards UI
 * **Mentors:** TBD (@diego.dorgam + ?)
-* **Description:** include the possibility to send a message with customizable buttons and cards carousel (slidable images with text descriptions) so the user can interact with and bots can receive the feedback of those interactions, right on the Rocket.Chat's interface, and compatible (if possible) with slack, facebook and telegram UI notation, so it becomes intuitive to their community to develop to Rocket.Chat.
+* **Description:** Include the possibility to send a message with customizable buttons and cards carousel (slidable images with text descriptions) so the user can interact with and bots can receive the feedback of those interactions, right on the Rocket.Chat's interface, and compatible (if possible) with existing UI conventions, so it becomes intuitive to their community to develop to Rocket.Chat.
 * **Desirable Skills:** Familiarity with JavaScript development.

 ### Use Voice Recognition APIs
 * **Mentors:** TBD
-* **Description:** Develop a voice recognition integration feature, by building a `Settings` pane to connect some of the most know voice recognition and understanding (speech2text) APIs on the market directly from Rocket.Chat, by configuring API's connection and usage attributes, and giving rocket.chat's UI the ability to click a button, record a message, send to the desired API and return the results to Rocket.Chat editing message box.
-The project scope would include the following APIs:
+* **Description:** Develop a voice recognition integration feature, by building a `Settings` pane to connect some of the well-known voice recognition and speech to text APIs on the market directly from within Rocket.Chat.
+By configuring API's connection and usage attributes, and giving rocket.chat's UI the ability to click a button, record a message, send to the desired API and return the results to Rocket.Chat editing message box.
+The project scope could include the following APIs:
-- IBM Watson's
+* IBM Watson's
-- AWS Lex
+* AWS Lex
-- Google Assistent
+* Google Assistent
-- Bing
+* Bing
 Different APIs can be proposed as a possible change of scope.
 * **Desirable Skills:** Familiarity with JavaScript development.

 ### Built-in Speech2Text Engine
 * **Mentors:** TBD
 * **Description:** Integrate an Open Source speech to text engine to be used inside Rocket.Chat by users who prefer an On-Premise full featured installation.
-There are a lot of opensource speech2text engines on the market, like CMUSphinx and pocketsphinxjs, annyang, JuliusJS, Mumble, Voix JS, voice-commands.js and Artyon.js.
-This project will include a feature matrix comparison between those engines and the best should be implemented in Rocket.Chat bundle, giving the UI the ability to click a button, record a message, send it to the text2speech engine and return the results to Rocket.Chat editing message box.
+There are many opensource speech2text engines on the market, like CMUSphinx and pocketsphinxjs, annyang, JuliusJS, Mumble, Voix JS, voice-commands.js and Artyon.js.
+This project will include a feature matrix comparison between those engines and the best one to be implemented in Rocket.Chat bundle, giving the UI the ability to click a button, record a message, send it to the text2speech engine and return the results to Rocket.Chat editing message box.
 * **Desirable Skills:** Familiarity with JavaScript development and speech2text techniques.